kgajera/ngx-contentful-rich-text/README.md

 ## Usage

-Import the `NgxContentfulRichTextModule` in your module:
+Import `NgxContentfulRichTextModule` in your module:

 ```typescript
 import { NgxContentfulRichTextModule } from 'ngx-contentful-rich-text';